tywalch/electrodb/README.md

 *Code: 1003*

 *Why this occurred:*
-You are trying to use the custom Key Composite Attribute Template and the format you passed is invalid.
+You are trying to use the custom Key Composite Attribute Template, and the format you passed is invalid.

 *What to do about it:*
 Checkout the section on [Composite Attribute Templates](#composite attribute-templates) and verify your template conforms to the rules detailed there.